What is financial planning about?

 That’s what true financial planning is really about.
 It’s setting the framework to think about and reevaluate your present financial situation and where you want to be in the future.
 Think about the old adage about the difference between the journey and the destination.

-Sadly even in financial services too much of the old-school financial advisor model was about their ability to just pick the investments or outperform the market, much less even do a comprehensive financial plan.
-IF they did a plan at all, it was often only then a chance to pitch you a product to buy and earn them a commission.
+Sadly, even in financial services, too much of the old-school financial advisor model was about their ability to just pick the investments or outperform the market, let alone do a comprehensive financial plan.
+IF they did a plan at all, it was often only a chance to pitch you a product to buy and earn them a commission.

 For those that did give advice, it was usually about how much money you already had so they could manage it (usually called Assets Under Management – AUM).
 This left the vast majority of Americans without access to true, fee-only, fiduciary financial advice.

-That’s why Wise Stewardship wanted to do things differently.
-Instead of our firm just asking about how much money you already (in order to manage those assets – AUM), we want to get to something deeper.
+That’s why I wanted to do things differently.
+Instead of my firm just asking about how much money you already have (in order to manage those assets – AUM), I want to get to something deeper.

 A Different Way of Financial Planning

-One of our financial planner friends came up with a different way to think about that AUM acronym.
+One of my financial planner friends came up with a different way to think about that AUM acronym.

 Align your money with your life meaning